Otto Pérez Molina: Corruption charges, arrest and trial

 On 18 January 2022, Pérez's corruption trial officially began.
 Baldetti, who was previously convicted in another "La Linea" related trial, was named as his co-defendant.

+On 7 December 2022, Pérez, along with Baldetti, was sentenced to 16 years in prison.

+On 7 September 2023, Perez was sentenced to an additional sentence of eight years in prison after pleading guilty to charges in a separate corruption case.
+However, the presiding judge also ruled that the sentence could be commuted through payment, with Pérez then making payment in November 2023.

+On 4 January 2024, Pérez was released from a prison, where he remained since his 2015 arrest, after posting a bond of more than 10.3 million quetzales.
+Among the other conditions for his release was an agreement that he would not leave Guatemala and also would check with prosecutors every 30 days.
+On 7 January, Otto Pérez Lea, son of Pérez, shared a video on Instagram featuring him and his father.
+In the video, Pérez expressed his appreciation for the support and prayers he had received while imprisoned.
+He also stated that he never had the intention to "run away" from the country following his resignation from the presidency in 2015.

 Accusations of human rights abuses

 Civil war atrocities

-In 2011 reports were made, based on United States' National Security Archives, that Pérez was involved in the scorched earth campaigns of the 1980s under the military dictator Efraín Ríos Montt.
-Pérez commanded a counterinsurgency team in the Ixil Community in 1982-3 and is accused of ordering the mass murder of civilians, destruction of villages and resettlement of the remaining population in army-controlled areas.
-Investigative journalist Allan Nairn interviewed Pérez Molina in Ixil in 1982, and reported that Pérez Molina had been involved in the torture and murder of four suspected guerrillas.
+In 2011, reports were made, based on the United States' National Security Archives, that Pérez was involved in the scorched earth campaigns of the 1980s under the military dictator Efraín Ríos Montt.
+Pérez commanded a counterinsurgency team in the Ixil Community in 1982-3 and is accused of ordering the mass murder of civilians, destruction of villages, and resettlement of the remaining population in army-controlled areas.
+Investigative journalist Allan Nairn interviewed Pérez Molina in Ixil in 1982 and reported that Pérez Molina had been involved in the torture and murder of four suspected guerrillas.

 In July 2011, the indigenous organization Waqib Kej presented a letter to the United Nations accusing Pérez of involvement in genocide and torture committed in Quiché during the civil war.
 Among other evidence, they cited a 1982 documentary in which a military officer whom they claim is Pérez is seen near four dead bodies.
 In the following scene, a subordinate says that those four were captured alive and taken "to the Major" (allegedly Pérez) and that "they wouldn't talk, not when we asked nicely and not when we were mean [ni por las buenas ni por las malas]."

-Although it is clear that Pérez Molina actively participated in a particularly dirty counterinsurgency campaign, he has denied any involvement in atrocities.
-Declassified US documents present him as one of the more progressive Guatemalan military officers, who had a hand in the downfall of General Ríos Montt.
+Although it is clear that Pérez Molina actively participated in a foul counterinsurgency campaign, he has denied any involvement in atrocities.
+Declassified US documents present him as one of the more progressive Guatemalan military officers who had a hand in the downfall of General Ríos Montt.